BugenZhao/pve-config/README.md

 This repository records some of the processes I used to configure Proxmox VE, particularly for GPU (PCIe) passthrough and NIC SR-IOV.
 Hope this will be helpful for you.

+### !!
+Updates

+I've recently upgrade my desktop to AMD Ryzen platform.
+Some configurations are changed, especially graphics due to lack of an integrated one.
+Check out [this revision](https://github.com/BugenZhao/pve-config/tree/93f4c4ef0f2933da1c0dd67536ece86f15d27fee) if you're on a Intel CPU with integrated graphics.

 ## Environment

-- CPU: Intel Core i5-9600K
+- CPU: AMD Ryzen 9 5900X 12-Core Processor
-- Memory: 32 GiB DDR4
+- Memory: 48 GiB DDR4
+- Graphics:
-- Graphics: (ASUS) Radeon RX 5700 XT (while the default GPU set in BIOS is **IGD**)
+  - AMD Radeon RX 5700 XT
+  - NVIDIA Geforce GT 710
-- Motherboard: MSI Z390M GAMING EDGE AC (customized BIOS with SR-IOV support)
+- Motherboard: MSI B550M Mortar WiFi
-- Proxmox: 6.2
+- Proxmox: 6.4
-- Kernel: 5.4.65-1-pve
+- Kernel: 5.4.128-1-pve
+- Guest:
-- Windows Guest: Windows 10 20H2
+  - Windows 10 21H1
+  - Ubuntu 20.10

 ## Host Configuration